-"Advanced Practice Professional" or "APP" means those individuals eligible for privileges but not Medical Staff Membership who provide clinical services including the evaluation and treatment of patients and the prescribing of medications, and documentation in the medical record.
-Individuals in this category are, but not limited to, clinical psychologists, physician assistants (PAs), doctors of physician assistant studies (DPAS), and advance practice registered nurses (APRNs).
+"Advanced Practice Professional" or "APP" means those individuals eligible for privileges but not medical staff membership who provide a level of service including the evaluation and treatment of patients including documentation in the medical record and the prescribing of medications.
+Individuals in this category are, but not limited to, clinical psychologists, physician assistants (PAs), doctors of physician assistant studies (DPAS), advance practice registered nurses (APRNs), doctors of nursing practice (DNP), dieticians and anesthesia assistants.

-"Advanced Practice Registered Nurse" or "APRN" means those individuals who are Doctors of Nursing Practice (DNP), certified nurse midwives (CNMs), certified registered nurse anesthetists (CRNAs), clinical nurse specialists or Nurse Practitioners (NPs).
+"Advanced Practice Registered Nurse" or "APRN" means those individuals who are doctors of nursing practice (DNP), certified nurse midwives (CNMs), certified registered nurse anesthetists (CRNAs), clinical nurse specialists or nurse practitioners (NPs).